sylchw/The-Basics-for-getting-settled-down/README.md

 - To avoid paying sales tax for peer to peer sales, check if the seller is willing to declare the sale as a **GIFT**.
 Add them on facebook as friends or something to show as proof if DMV asks.
 Savings of up to a few hundred bucks.

 ### Money
+1. Transferwise
+- Free $500 transfer from SGD to USD with https://transferwise.com/invite/u/hongc72

-1. Chase freedom unlimited VISA
+2. Chase freedom unlimited VISA
 - $200 free with $500 spend in 3 months.
 - Everything at 1.5% Cashback with bonus cashback categories in Chase App, eg. 10% back on Starbucks.
 - Apply after obtaining a credit score of <b>690+</b>.